-This survey focuses on the category homeless people aged between 18 and 65.
-Homeless people sleep rough, in covered public areas, like porches, bicycle sheds, railway stations and shopping malls or in cars.
-If they have a roof over their heads, they sleep in homeless shelters, emergency centres for homeless people where they can only spend one night or on an irregular basis with friends, acquaintances or relatives.
+This survey focuses on the category homeless people, i.e. people who sleep rough, in covered public areas like porches, bicycle sheds, stations and shopping malls or in cars.
+If they have a roof over their heads, they sleep in homeless shelters, emergency centres for homeless people where they can only spend one night or on an irregular basis with friends, acquaintances or relatives (Wolf et al., 2002).